Do you worry about making sure your dog stays hydrated? These six tips will help ensure your dog gets all the water that he or she needs.

 Dogs need to consume about an ounce of water per pound of body weight each day.
 Larger dogs may need as little as .5 ounces per pound, while small dogs might need as much as 1.5 ounces per pound.

-But don’t worry, there are plenty of steps that you can take to prevent your dog from becoming dehydrated.
-Read on for six tips to help you keep your dog hydrated and healthy.
+There are plenty of steps that you can take to prevent your dog from becoming dehydrated.
+Here are six tips to help you keep your dog hydrated and healthy.

 The first step to keeping your dog hydrated is to just make sure they always have access to water.